ramonabroberg/musicmaniac-drf-api/README.md

 ### General

-- The website is tested and works as planned.
+- It's possible to log in and out.
+- As a logged out user you can:
+    - View posts.
+    - View profiles.
+    - See how many likes and comments a post has.
+    - Read comments.
+- As a logged in user you can also:
+    - Upload posts.
+    - Edit posts.
+    - Delete posts.
+    - Like posts.
+    - Comment on posts.
+    - See the posts you've liked on a separate page.
--It's possible to create, edit and delete as admin.
+- It's possible to create, edit and delete as admin.
+- You can not like your own posts as planned.
+- You can search on posts by specific values from the posts.

 # Deployment